The Muse acquires Brand Amper to “amp” up its insight into hiring companies

 The Muse, a content-rich recruitment site whose growth depends on its ability to match job seekers and companies, knows well the challenge of getting the “full story.”
 Though it counts more than 500 companies as clients, and though it sends videographers into many of these companies’ offices in an attempt to capture their look and feel and fit, learning what these businesses are truly like — compared with the perception they project to the world — is challenging.

 It has been until now, anyway.
-The Muse is hoping to fix that problem with Brand Amper, a two-year-old Chicago-based startup whose tools enables companies to collect data like employee sentiment by inviting employees to tell stories, including through a Mad Libs-like web app.
+The Muse is hoping to tackle that problem with Brand Amper, a three-year-old Chicago-based startup whose tools enables companies to collect data like employee sentiment by inviting employees to tell stories, including through a Mad Libs-like web app.

-Indeed, The Muse just acquired the Chicago-based company.
-Now it plans to use its technology to produce both internal and external insights from companies.
-Hiring customers of The Muse will, for example, be able to use some of these insights for their own marketing activities.
-Meanwhile, The Muse will use the information to better inform job seekers.
+The Muse just acquired the company to produce both internal and external insights from companies.
+Hiring customers of The Muse will, for example, be able to use some of Brand Amper’s tools (rebranded as BrandBuilder, for now) to generate insights that they might want to use for their own marketing activities.
+(You can imagine what some of these might look like: “Our employees love our commitment to progress on climate change!”)

-As cofounder and CEO Kathryn Minshew describes, The Muse isn’t “looking for gotcha information.
+Meanwhile, The Muse will use be using some of the insights it derives from the product to better inform job seekers.
+As cofounder and CEO Kathryn Minshew describes, The Muse isn’t looking for “gotcha information.
 We looking for attributes that aren’t in themselves good or bad but provide more insight into whether a company is a fit for an individual and vice versa.”

-Pointing to The New York Times 2015 expose of Amazon’s bruising culture — a piece that sparked widespread debate over how much work is reasonable for employees –Minshew says she’s been told that “applications to Amazon actual increased.”
+Pointing to that New York Times expose in 2015 of Amazon’s bruising culture — a piece that sparked widespread debate over how much work is reasonable for employees — Minshew says she’s been told that “applications to Amazon actual increased.”
 The reason, she adds, is that “certain people are attracted to particular work environments.”
 What The Muse is trying to wring out of employees, she continues, is is ultimately less feedback of the “I love this place” variety, and more “this place is hard charging” or “this place is very individualistic versus collaborative.”

-The Muse isn’t offering many specifics about the transaction, but Minschew does describe its acquisition of Brand Amper, which was bootstrapped, as a cash deal.
-She says, too, that its two cofounders, Lisa Cervenka and Jason Seiden, will join the company for at least some stretch of time.
+The Muse isn’t offering many specifics about the transaction, but Minschew says its acquisition of Brand Amper, which was bootstrapped, was a cash deal.
+She says, too, that Brand Amper’s two cofounders, Lisa Cervenka and Jason Seiden, will join the company for at least some stretch of time.

 Pictured: right to left, Minshew and her cofounder, Alex Cavoulacos.